awsdocs/amazon-ecs-developer-guide/doc_source/ecs-exec.md

 + You can't enable ECS Exec for existing tasks\.
 It can only be enabled for new tasks\.
 + When a user runs commands against a container using ECS Exec, these commands are run as the root user\.
 The SSM agent and its child processes run as root even when you specify a user ID for the container\.
 + Users can run all of the commands that are available within the container context\.
 The following actions might result in orphaned and zombie processes: terminating the main process of the container, terminating the command agent, and deleting dependencies\.
 To cleanup zombie processes, we recommend adding the `initProcessEnabled` flag to your task definition\.
-+ SSM sessions that are started outside of the `execute-command` context aren't bound to ECS Exec\.
++ While starting SSM sessions outside of the `execute-command` action is possible, this results in the sessions not being logged and being counted against the session limit\.
+We recommend limiting this access by denying the `ssm:start-session` action using an IAM policy\.
+For more information, see [Limiting access to the Start Session action](#ecs-exec-limit-access-start-session)\.
 + ECS Exec will use some CPU and memory\.
 You'll want to accomodate for that when specifying the CPU and memory resource allocations in your task definition\.

 ## Prerequisites for using ECS Exec<a name="ecs-exec-prerequisites"></a>